COVID Safe Practices

 Masks and Face Coverings

-- Mask wearing is still required on UNM shuttles/busses, in the UNM Health System and other UNM Healthcare settings.
+- Mask wearing continues to be required on UNM shuttles/busses, in the UNM Health System and other UNM Healthcare settings.

 - When worn in the workplace, masks/face coverings must be appropriate for work with regard to images, text, and form of the mask.

-- Prior to returning to campus on August 2, all employees must take ‘The Pack is Back’ training, a one-time training requirement in Learning Central.
+- Within two weeks of returning to campus, all employees must take ‘The Pack is Back: UNM’s Fall 2021 Safe Return to Campus’ training, a one-time training requirement in Learning Central.

 - If your department returned to campus before the training was available, you must take it as early as possible.